thanabgithub/learn-aws-databrick-single-env/docs/design.md

 | **Terraform State** | Infrastructure state | GitLab/local coordination |
 | **DynamoDB Table** | State locking | Prevent concurrent modifications |

+**Note**: The S3 bucket for Terraform state and DynamoDB table for state locking are pre-created through a bootstrap process rather than managed directly in the main configuration.

 ---

 ## Design Principles